Internet of things

 Since AI systems involve computers taking decisions to some extent - replacing certain human processes - there are concerns related to ethics, fairness, justice, transparency, and accountability.
 The risk of discrimination and bias in decisions made by autonomous technologies is well-illustrated in the debate over Jigsaw’s Conversation AI tool.
 While it could potentially address problems related to misuse of the Internet public space, the software also raises a major ethical issue: How can machines determine what is and what is not appropriate language?

 Being ‘connected’ to the Internet through so many devices on a daily basis - such as transportation, appliances, city infrastructure, and medical and healthcare devices - gives the term ‘connected’ a much broader meaning.

 Every IoT device is able to transfer large amounts of data to both manufacturers and to other devices.
-Even if the size of a single piece of data can be quite small, the final sum is staggering due to the number of devices, estimated to reach between 20 and 100 billion by 2020.
-According to the International Data Corporation, the ‘digital universe’ will reach 44 zettabytes (trillion gigabytes) by 2020, and 10% of this amount would come from IoT devices.
+Even if the size of a single piece of data can be quite small, the final sum is staggering due to the number of devices, estimated to reach 55.7 billion connected IoT devices by 2025.
+According to the International Data Corporation, there will be 79.4ZB (trillion gigabytes) of data created just by connected IoT devices

 Since IoT devices generate massive amounts of data, issues related to privacy and data protection have come to the forefront.
 Some IoT devices can collect and transmit personal data, raising concerns about how the devices themselves are protected, as well as about how the data they collect is processed and analysed.
 While information transmitted by an IoT device might not cause privacy issues, when sets of data collected from multiple devices are put together, processed, and analysed, it may lead to sensitive information being disclosed and users de-anonymised.